News, opinions, photos and facts from Ocean Conservancy

 About Allison Schutes

-Allison is Ocean Conservancy’s Trash Free Seas Coordinator, based in Washington, D.C.
+Allison is the Manager of Ocean Conservancy’s Trash Free Seas Program, based in Washington, D.C.
 Her passion is teaching people of all ages about the ocean, the amazing animals who call it home and what individuals can do to help conserve and protect this incredible ecosystem.
 Having landed in D.C. from Florida, when Allison isn’t working, she can be found exploring the city and searching for the nearest shoreline.

 While most middle and high school students across the country were sleeping in and enjoying a break from the rigors of school, 55 students representing many of the D.C. area’s schools dedicated their spring break to service.